Brewster New York: A Little Village With A Big History

 Photo: DanTD [CC BY-SA 4.0 (https://creativecommons.org/licenses/by-sa/4.0)]

-Nestled in Southeast Putnam County is a New York village that has changed and grown while standing the test of time.
-Brewster is where the sound of a gliding electric Metro North train carries the echo of the old diesel engines that roared into the station almost a century ago.
-Although it is a town founded by old, venerated families, newcomers appreciate the charm of the quaint little village.
-Located ninety minutes from New York City, zip code 10509 has become a sought after address.
-When folks reference “Brewster” they can be referring to areas such as Dykemans, Brewster Heights, or Brewster Hills.
-These areas have increased in population as vast farmlands have given way to upscale residential homes.
-For old time residents the little Village of Brewster, the classic Main Street of the Town of Southeast, is where the heart of Brewster beats.
+Nestled in southeast Putnam County is a New York village that has changed and grown while standing the test of time.
+Brewster is where the sound of a gliding Metro-North train carries the echo of the diesel engines that roared into the station generations ago.
+Although it is a community founded by old, respected families, newcomers appreciate the charm of this quaint village.
+Located about ninety minutes from New York City, ZIP code 10509 has become a sought-after address.
+When people refer to “Brewster,” they may also be referring to neighborhoods such as Dykemans, Brewster Heights, or Brewster Hills.
+As farmland has gradually given way to residential neighborhoods, the Village of Brewster has remained the heart of the Town of Southeast.

 Brewster New York History: Revolutionary Times